carexpilosa/upload/README.md

-An multi uploader react Component
+A multi uploader react component